ubarsc/rios/doc/source/concurrency.rst

 there is :func:`rios.computemanager.ECSComputeWorkerMgr.makeExtraParams_Fargate`, to support using Fargate ECS cluster launch type, and :func:`rios.computemanager.ECSComputeWorkerMgr.makeExtraParams_PrivateCluster` for a more general per-job private cluster using EC2 launch type.
+If EC2 instances are used, each instance is tagged with ``RIOS-computeworkerinstance`` to help identify them, and also ``RIOS-clustername`` to identify which ECS cluster it belongs to.

 The typical Fargate-based example would look something like this
 ::